Master of Social Work Programs in Georgia

 Social workers advocate for children, help patients navigate the healthcare system, and provide critical services for communities.
 Earning your master's degree in social work from an accredited program can launch your career as a social worker in Georgia.

 How can you find the right MSW program?
 Consider your budget, interests, and career goals.
-The best MSW programs in Georgia offer an affordable route to a social work career.
-In 2022, Georgia MSW students paid an average tuition rate of around $7,000 per year.
-After earning your MSW degree, you'll qualify for a social work license.
+Many of the best MSW programs in Georgia offer an affordable route to a social work career.
+After earning your MSW degree, you can qualify for a social work license in Georgia.

 CSWE-Accredited MSW Programs in Georgia